What’s involved in the our duct cleaning process?

 - The first thing our two-man duct cleaning team will do is evaluate the job, inspect your ducts and locate vents.

-2. Our NADCA certified and licensed HVAC technician will inspect your HVAC system.
+2. Our licensed HVAC technician will inspect your HVAC system.
 He will cap off the coil to prevent any dust or debris from settling on it and cover your current filter in plastic to catch any potential contaminants during our cleaning.

 3. Next, they cut an access hole into your ductwork and attach our negative air machine to ensure all dirt and debris from your ducts will be removed.
 The negative air machine is attached to our Hepa filter containment system, which keeps the contaminants removed from your ducts from entering your home.
 This machine will run until step 6.